BassT23/Proxmox/README.md

 >  I am no member of the Proxmox Server Solutions GmbH.
 This is not an official programm from Proxmox!

->  This is distributed in the hope that it will be useful, but
->  WITHOUT ANY WARRANTY; without even the implied warranty of
->  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
->  See the GNU General Public License for more details.

 [![GitHub release](https://img.shields.io/github/release/BassT23/Proxmox.svg)](https://GitHub.com/BassT23/Proxmox/releases/)
 [![GitHub stars](https://img.shields.io/github/stars/BassT23/Proxmox.svg)](https://github.com/BassT23/Proxmox/stargazers)